zimmermannlowbrass/python-p3-defining-schema-with-sqlalchemy/README.md

-# Defining a Schema with SQLAlchemy ORM
+# Working with Seed Data

 ## Learning Goals

-- Use SQLAlchemy to simplify tasks from ORM and Advanced ORM.
+- Use an external library to simplify tasks from ORM and Advanced ORM.
+- Manage database tables and schemas without ever writing SQL through Alembic.
+- Use SQLAlchemy to create, read, update and delete records in a SQL database.

 ***